How I Fell Out Of Love With Reading

 Academics

 I have always had a passion for learning and reading, but my college experience greatly altered that.
 Even in classes that I enjoyed, such as literature or world history, reading became burdensome.
+During this time, I stopped reading for enjoyment.
+I would skim through books or look up reviews and summaries.
+I would feel gulity and confused.
+How could something I once loved so much become so dreadful?
 The tight deadlines, the need to analyze texts, and studying for tests made reading less enjoyable.
 In my literature classes, although there were plays, novels, and poems I genuinely liked, the pressure to achieve good grades prevented me from fully experiencing and enjoying them.
 And as you can imagine, reading for classes I did not enjoy felt tedious and painful.
 The textbooks were written in a dry, dull manner, and sometimes the topics did not appeal to me.
 However, this slowly began to change.

 Rediscovering the joy of Reading

 During my college years, I gradually reintroduced reading for pleasure into my life.
 I primarily read short-form texts such as blog posts, forums, and other online media.
 To regain my reading enjoyment, I chose topics that were fun and interesting to me.
+Research shows that reading can reduce stress by up to 68 percent.
+That was when I realized reading did not have to feel like a performance.
+It could be calming again.
 I also explored self-help books and those related to music.
 Reading short-form texts proved to be easier for me to digest, especially since I tend to be a slower reader and often put pressure on myself to read faster instead of simply enjoying the process.

 How to enjoy academic reading more